Darwin, Northern Territory: Utilities

-Water storage, supply and Power for Darwin is managed by Power and Water Corporation, which is owned by the Government of the Northern Territory.
+Water storage, supply and power for Darwin is managed by PowerWater.
 The corporation is also responsible for management of sewage and the major water catchments in the region.
 Water is mainly stored in the largest dam, The Darwin River Dam, which holds up to 90% of Darwin's water supply.
 For many years, Darwin's principal water supply came from Manton Dam.

-Darwin and its suburbs, Palmerston and Katherine, are powered by the Channel Island Power Station, the largest power plant in the Northern Territory, and the Weddell Power Station.
+Darwin and its suburbs, Palmerston and Katherine, are powered by the Channel Island Power Station, the Northern Territory's largest power plant, and the Weddell Power Station.

 Telecommunications

-Darwin previously had Australia's only international connection to the outside world in the form of an overseas telegraph cable, connecting Darwin to Java.
+Darwin once had Australia's only international connection to the outside world in the form of an overseas telegraph cable, connecting Darwin to Java.
 The southern section of the cable connected Darwin with Adelaide and was known as the overland telegraph line.
-In 2022 it was announced by the Northern Territory Government that an international undersea cable system would land into Darwin directly connecting the city to Indonesia, Singapore the United States and Timor Leste.
-The new cable system representing an investment of $700m is expected to create a new digital economy as it is coupled with recent announcements on Data Centre Investment into Darwin.
+In 2022, the Northern Territory Government announced that an international undersea cable system would land into Darwin, directly connecting it to Indonesia, Singapore, the United States and Timor Leste.
+The new cable system, representing an investment of $700 million, is expected to create a new digital economy as it is coupled with recent announcements on Data Centre Investment into Darwin.
 The plans for Darwin for Data Centres and International cables are outlined in the Northern Territory's Digital Strategy the Terabit Territory.